RBA-ER-Replication/NAIRU_under_anchored_expectations_2025/README.md

 - `README` is this read me file.
 - `LICENSE` contains the license agreement that covers all code in this repo (Data subfolder is covered by separate agreement).
-- `Data` subfolder contains the inmput data, data description and license document.
+- `Data` subfolder contains the input data, data description and license document.
 - `ReplicationCode` subfolder contains the eviews programs (.prg) to run generate the results in the paper and a worfile (.wf1) with the results done already.

 ### Subfolder: ReplicationCode